Sheila Dixon: Mayor of Baltimore

-Mayor Sheila Dixon addressing Baltimore's Annapolis delegation on two Baltimore City gun related bills.
+Mayor Sheila Dixon addressing Baltimore's state delegation on two Baltimore City gun related bills.

 As City Council President, Dixon was ex officio mayor pro tempore, and ascended as mayor when Martin O'Malley resigned after being elected governor of Maryland in November 2006.

 During her tenure, Baltimore's homicide rate dropped for the first time in the 30 years.
 In 2007, Dixon introduced a crime plan that focused on more community policing and using police resources to target the most violent offenders.
 To combat crime, Dixon appointed Police Commissioner Frederick H. Bealefeld III, who supported her neighborhood-crime strategy.
 In February 2008, the Baltimore City Police reported a sharp decline in homicides in Baltimore.
 According to police there were 14 murders in the city for the month of January, the lowest monthly total in 30 years.
 As of April 2008, there had been a 40% reduction in murders in the city after experiencing a record high in 2007 during Dixon's first year in office.
 By April 15, 2008, the number of murders in the city had grown to 54, the lowest total to this time of the year in recent memory, putting the city on pace for 189 murders in 2008.
 By the end of 2008, the murder count was 234—a 17% reduction over the previous year.

 Dixon (front, third from left) cuts the parade ribbon at the 2007 Baltimore Greek Independence Day Parade with Congressman John Sarbanes.

 While her critics complained that crime had risen in Baltimore during her tenure and that she did not pay enough attention to the issue, her record shows that she had increased police patrols, cracked down on the possession of illegal guns, and actively secured federal and state funds for crime-fighting programs.

 Several city developments were completed during Dixon's tenure such as Baltimore's Inner Harbor East community, the Legg Mason Tower, and the Baltimore Hilton Hotel.

 As mayor, Dixon was a member of the Mayors Against Illegal Guns Coalition.